Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/README.md

 ```

 ## Some Automation

+### Kestrel serving using Gzip compression
+The code is having built-in the Gzip compression on the HTTPs.
+It's good to use that code especially if you use Kestrel.
+Otherwise, if you use IIS, please remove that specific code found in the `Startup.cs`.
+Normally, IIS offer it's own compression module which is more performant.

+That being said, having it in Kestrel is still better than having nothing ;).

 ### Base components
 As described within the Wiki, there's some automation regarding the `Components` available within _./ClientApp/Components/**/*_.
 All the file starting with the keyword `base` are going to be declared as global and the name of the component to be used anywhere will be defined in snake case without the `base` keyword.